allyourbankarebelongtous/pleb-vpn/README.md

 Here you can schedule recurring keysends using either LND or Core Lightning as your node.
-The service lets you decide which one to use if you have both installed.
+The service lets you decide which node implementation to use if you have both installed.
 It also lets you schedule the payment in sats or USD, and does the USD-sat conversion in real-time each time it sends.
 The PAYMENTS menu has four sections:
 NEW - lets you create a new recurring payment
 VIEW - displays all current active payments and their schedule
 DELETE - allows you to select a payment from among all of them and delete it
 DELTE-ALL - deletes all payments

-The process of scheduling a new payment is self-explanatory, but for fun here's what it looks like on a Raspiblitz that has two nodes running on it.
+The process of scheduling a new payment is self-explanatory, but for fun here's what it looks like on a Raspiblitz that has both LND and Core Lightning running on it.

-After selecting new, the script asks what denomination to use:
+After selecting NEW, the script asks what denomination to use:
 ![ChooseDenomination](pictures/choosedenomination.png)

-Then the script asks how much you want each payment to be:
+Then the script asks how much you want each payment to be.
+Here's a USD example:
 ![EnterAmount](pictures/enteramount.png)

 Then which node you want to use (only asks if you have both LND and Core Lightning installed and enabled):